asadqureshi12/nhs-dental-activity-dashboard/README.md

 </div>

-Note: The image is centered and scaled to 800px width for better readability.

 ⸻

 Objectives

-This project addresses three main questions:
+This project addresses three key questions:
 	1. What is the distribution of NHS dental treatment bands?
 	2. What proportion of treatments fall into different patient categories?
 	3. How do dental practices compare in terms of efficiency and workload?